kconner/godspeed-you-blocked-developer/README.md

 # Godspeed You!
 Blocked Developer

 GYBD is a simple planning tool.
 Teams can use it as a dashboard to coordinate a day's work.
-Individuals can use it to make sense of a complicated task.
+Individuals can use it to make sense of a complicated job.

 In this tool, you: